Basij: Revival

-Whether the Basij remained intact since their founding is disputed or were disbanded and revived is disputed.
+Whether the Basij remained intact since their founding or were disbanded and revived is disputed.
 According to Reuters, the Basij were not disbanded after the Iran-Iraq War ended in 1988, but continued as a loyalist and religious paramilitary group that provides the regime "with manpower and a heavy presence during pro-government rallies".
 But according to The New York Times, the Basij were reactivated in the late 1990s when the spontaneous celebrations following Iran winning a spot in the 1998 FIFA World Cup, and the student protests in July 1999, gave the Islamic government the feeling that it had lost control of the streets.
-(Giving a slightly different timeline, GlobalSecurity.org reports that it was revived around 2005.)
+Giving a slightly different timeline, GlobalSecurity.org reports that it was revived around 2005.

 Part of the Basij revival was an emphasis on concepts such as Development Basij (Basij-e-Sazandegi), but protecting the regime from unrest was a high priority.
 Along with the Iranian riot police and the Ansar-e-Hezbollah, the Basij have been active in suppressing student demonstrations in Iran.
 The Basij are sometimes differentiated from the Ansar in being more "disciplined" and not beating, or at least not being as quick to beat demonstrators.
 Other sources describe the Ansar-e-Hezbollah as part of the Basij.

 Some believe the change in focus of the Basij from its original mission of fighting to defend Iran in the Iran-Iraq War to its current internal security concerns has led to a loss in its prestige and morale.